So good. So easy. So perfect.

-here are some aromas that come from the kitchen that permeate a house and bring comfort to the soul.
+There are some aromas that come from the kitchen that permeate a house and bring comfort to the soul.
 Roasted chicken, mulled wine and applesauce are among my favorites.
-When I was growing up, my mom made applesauce every fall when apples were at every corner in New York state.
+When I was growing up, my mom made applesauce every fall when apples were found everywhere in New York state.
 I’ve kept the tradition alive and I honestly have no idea why I don’t make it all year long!
 I guess only making it during the fall is what makes it special.

-All you need to do is find some fresh, crisp apples, peel, core and tossed them in a heavy bottomed pot.
-Add about a quarter cup of water, a pinch of cinnamon and pinch of sugar.
+All you need to do is find some fresh, crisp apples, peel, core and toss them in a heavy bottomed pot.
+Add about a quarter cup of water, a pinch of cinnamon, and pinch of sugar.
 Then walk away and let the smell of simmering apples fill your home.

-Occasionally, give it a stir, add more water if needed just to keep it from burning.
-As it breaks down, you can give it smash with a potato masher to help it along.
+Occasionally, give it a stir.
+Add more water if needed just to keep it from burning.
+As it breaks down, you can smash with a potato masher to help it along.
 That’s it.
 Its done.
 Taste for seasoning.

 If you prefer a smooth apple sauce, you can puree it with an immersion blender.
-If you like it chunky, just stop cooking it reaches your desired level of chunkiness.
-Its all about your preference.
+If you like it chunky, just stop cooking it when reaches your desired level of chunkiness.
+It’s all about your preference.

 Homemade applesauce is one of those simple, culinary joys in life, that I am most grateful for.
 Thanks Mom!